Tree surveys and hedgerow survey

 It is vital therefore that the Tree Constraints Plan should also clearly show the Root Protection Area of each tree.

-The Root Protection Area can be equated to a circle, using the tree as the centre-point, with a radius that is twelve times the tree's Diameter at Breast Height for a single stemmed tree, or alternatively ten times its basal diameter measured above the root flare for a multi-stemmed tree.
+The Root Protection Area can be equated to a circle, using the tree as the centre-point, with a radius that is 12 x the tree's diameter at breast height for a single stemmed tree, or alternatively 10 x its basal diameter measured above the root flare for a multi-stemmed tree.

 A Tree Protection Plan